-This document sets out the tax strategy of Vision Express Limited and its UK subsidiary undertakings (“Vision Express”), and in making this strategy available Vision Express is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.
+This document sets out the approach to tax of Vision Express Limited and its UK subsidiary undertakings (“Vision Express”) and relates to the year ended 31 December 2018.
+In making this strategy document available, Vision Express is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.

 The Vision Express tax strategy is guided by our wider Corporate Social Responsibility agenda.
 Our stated values reflect our commitment to Taking Vision Seriously and to being a responsible and caring retailer.
 We see responsible administration and payment of tax as a responsibility of our business.